25-NB: Toxicity and harm potential

 NBOMe compounds are often associated with life-threatening toxicity and death.
-Studies on NBOMe family of compounds demonstrated that the substance exhibit neurotoxic and cardiotoxic activity.
+Studies on NBOMe family of compounds demonstrated that the substances exhibit neurotoxic and cardiotoxic activity.
 Reports of autonomic dysfunction remains prevalent with NBOMe compounds, with most individuals experiencing sympathomimetic toxicity such as vasoconstriction, hypertension and tachycardia in addition to hallucinations.
 Other symptoms of toxidrome include agitation or aggression, seizure, hyperthermia, diaphoresis, hypertonia, rhabdomyolysis, and death.
 Researchers report that NBOMe intoxication frequently display signs of serotonin syndrome.
 The likelihood of seizure is higher in NBOMes compared to other psychedelics.

 NBOMe and NBOHs are regularly sold as LSD in blotter papers, which have a bitter taste and different safety profiles.
 Despite high potency, recreational doses of LSD have only produced low incidents of acute toxicity.
 Fatalities involved in NBOMe intoxication suggest that a significant number of individuals ingested the substance which they believed was LSD, and researchers report that "users familiar with LSD may have a false sense of security when ingesting NBOMe inadvertently".
 While most fatalities are due to the physical effects of the drug, there have also been reports of death due to self-harm and suicide under the influence of the substance.

 Given limited documentation of NBOMe consumption, the long-term effects of the substance remain unknown.
 NBOMe compounds are not active orally, (Note: The potency of N-benzylphenethylamines via buccal, sublingual, or nasal absorption is 50- to 100-fold greater (by weight) than oral route compared to the parent 2C-x compounds.
 Researchers hypothesize the low oral metabolic stability of N-benzylphenethylamines is likely causing the low bioavailability on the oral route, although the metabolic profile of this compounds remains unpredictable; therefore researchers state that the fatalities linked to these substances may partly be explained by differences in the metabolism between individuals.) and are usually taken sublingually.
 When NBOMes are administered sublingually, numbness of the tongue and mouth followed by a metallic chemical taste was observed, and researchers describe this physical side effect as one of the main discriminants between NBOMe compounds and LSD.